 We continued south out of Abruzzo having dipped toes in the ocean at Vasto and Termoli and into Molise and down into north western Puglia via Campobasso.
 Our first evening Puglia saw us arrive on the outskirts of Lucera…

-Our initial thoughts were along the lines of Baghdad or Beirut… until we got through the affordable concrete housing into the town centre – as it ever was… Our incredible accommodation was in an old palazzo, where we took gracious possession of a quite of rooms with painted ceilings and room to swing a pack of lions.
+Our initial thoughts were along the lines of Baghdad or Beirut… until we got through the affordable concrete housing into the town centre – as it ever was… Our incredible accommodation was in an old palazzo, where we took gracious possession of a suite of rooms with painted ceilings and room to swing a pack of lions.

-Lucera itself is lovely; a small town with enough streets to satisfy the Italian passeggiata – also known as ‘il stuscio’, which comes from the swishing sound of ladies’ skirts, as they walked, at the turn of the last century!
+Lucera itself is lovely; a small town with enough streets to satisfy the Italian passeggiata – also known as ‘il struscio’, which comes from the swishing sound of ladies’ skirts, as they walked, at the turn of the last century!
 Just to remind you of the lyrical approach Italians take to evolving their language…

 With a serene white cathedral marking the centre of the town and the obligatory castle on the edge of the town, the restaurant choice is superb and people unsurprisingly friendly.
 Well worth a day trip or two.